 But it remains unclear how or even if this more ambitious plan would work.
-Macron’s initial comments did not specify whether the military/police initiative would consist of European, Libyan, or other African forces, and whether the patchwork of competing militias in places like would be involved.
+Macron’s initial comments did not specify whether the military/police initiative would consist of European, Libyan, or other African forces, and whether the patchwork of competing militias in places like

 All options carry enormous risks: a deployment of European forces would risk combat with well-armed militias, while working with Libyan militias or more formalized armed groups could exacerbate fighting in the country and further support traffickers themselves.
 According to some allegations, Italy direct financial incentives and other support to militias in the north in order to stop migrant flows, and the EU’s eagerness to reduce migration has some local actors like the Toubou militia commander Barka Chidimi to demand direct assistance for the task.
 Italy and France have also to migration; Italy has absorbed the waves of migrants arriving on its shores in a way that France has not, and Italy is reportedly unhappy French diplomatic efforts in Libya and the lack of support Italy has received from European partners.